ros-navigation/navigation2/README.md

 ### [Stereolabs](https://www.stereolabs.com/) produces the high-quality ZED stereo cameras with a complete vision pipeline from neural depth to SLAM, 3D object tracking, AI and more.

-### Confidential is just happy to support Nav2's mission!

 ## Citation

 If you use the navigation framework, an algorithm from this repository, or ideas from it